timescale/docs/ai/index.md

 ## Timescale Vector vs. pgvector
 [Pgvector](https://github.com/pgvector/pgvector) is a popular open-source extension for vector storage and similarity search in PostgreSQL.
 Pgvector is packaged as part of Timescale Vector, so you can think of Timescale Vector as a complement, not a replacement for pgvector.
 Timescale Vector uses the same vector data type as pgvector, offering all its other capabilities (like HNSW and ivfflat indexes).
 Timescale Vector also offers features not present in pgvector, such as the Timescale Vector index and time-based vector search.

 This makes it easy to migrate your existing pgvector deployment and take advantage of additional features for scale in Timescale Vector.
 You also have the flexibility to create different index types suited to your needs.
-See the [vector search indexing][vector-search-indexing] section for more sections.
+See the [vector search indexing][vector-search-indexing] section for more information.

 ## What are vector embeddings?